-If an applicant or recipient fails to appear in court or fails to cooperate in any of the above, and such failure precludes OCSS from proceeding in an action to establish paternity, or to establish, modify, or enforce a child support or medical order, OCSS shall notify DHS, by e-mail, and in writing that the applicant or recipient has not cooperated and the grounds The applicant or recipient shall be sent a copy of therefore. this notice.
-If however, the applicant or recipient contacts OCSS on or before the court date and specifies emergency circumstances that prevent the applicant or recipient from appearing in court or attending a scheduled appointment, OCSS shall not issue a determination of non-cooperation, but shall proceed in court in the absence of the applicant or recipient, if possible, or reschedule the court date .
+If an applicant or recipient fails to appear in court or fails to cooperate in any of the above, and such failure precludes OCSS from proceeding in an action to establish paternity, or to establish, modify, or enforce a child support or medical order, OCSS shall notify DHS, by e-mail, and in writing that the applicant or recipient has not cooperated and the grounds therefore.
+The applicant or recipient shall be sent a copy of this notice.
+If however, the applicant or recipient contacts OCSS on or before the scheduled appointment date or court date and specifies emergency circumstances that prevent the applicant or recipient from appearing in court or attending a scheduled appointment, OCSS shall not issue a determination of noncooperation, but shall proceed in court in the absence of the applicant or recipient, if possible, or reschedule the court date or scheduled appointment.
 OCSS may require the applicant or recipient to provide documentation about such emergency circumstances.